-- a.
-The feedlot pen surface must be maintained to prevent infiltration. - b.
-The manure pad depth: - does not exceed 50mm above the interface layer; - is left intact during pack removal; and - is left in a smooth, durable and uniform state following pack removal. - c.
-No pen has a slope less than 3% or drains into another pen. - d. i) All feed trough, water trough and bin aprons slope away from the trough and bin to facilitate drainage; and - ii) water trough drains are constructed so that wash water is always discharged outside the pens. - e.
-Under-fence cleaning is carried out at least monthly. - f.
-Wet patches are eliminated at least weekly. - g.
-Potholes are repaired at least weekly.
+- The feedlot pen surface must be maintained to prevent infiltration. а. - b.
+The manure pad depth: - does not exceed 50mm above the interface layer; - is left intact during pack removal; and • - is left in a smooth, durable and uniform state following pack removal. - C. No pen has a slope less than 3% or drains into another pen. - d. i) All feed trough, water trough and bin aprons slope away from the trough and bin to facilitate drainage: and - water trough drains are constructed so that wash water is always ii) discharged outside the pens. - Under-fence cleaning is carried out at least monthly. e. - Wet patches are eliminated at least weekly. f. - Potholes are repaired at least weekly. g.